-When I reread the article it dawned on me that this is part of a conversation I have with clients on a regular basis.
-It is that very rapport that is missing on websites that do not experience the success the site owner desires.
+When I read the article, I realized that it reflected a conversation I have with clients regularly.
+But, unfortunately, that very rapport is missing on many websites.
+The very same websites that coincidentally do not experience the success the site owner desires.

 What Does Your Market Care About?